 Different types of coverage can influence the rate of your policy.
 Here are some factors which could contribute to a higher premium:

-- Areas prone to earthquakes, flood and severe weather (hurricanes, tornadoes) are subject to higher premiums.
+- Areas prone to earthquakes, floods, and severe weather (hurricanes, tornadoes) are subject to higher premiums.

 - Neighborhoods with high crime rates make your home more susceptible to theft.

-- Houses farther away from fire stations and fire hydrants may not receive aid in recovering their home as quickly in the event of a fire, resulting in additionally damages.
+- Houses farther away from fire stations and fire hydrants may not receive aid in recovering their home as quickly in the event of a fire, resulting in additional damages.

 Certain Home Additions

 - Swimming pools, trampolines, fireplaces, wood-burning stoves, and balconies are all added risks.

 - Insuring expensive items can cause your rate to increase.